Originally posted on 03/13/2019

 Most basements have sump pumps.
 If you have a sump pump, it will be in a shallow pit in your basement.
 Having a sump pump can help drain extra fluid and prevent flooding.
 However, a faulty, broken, or neglected sump pump will not efficiently remove water.
 Power failures and frozen drainage pipes can also lead to issues with your sump pump.
 If you notice excess water in your sump pit, call a plumber to help identify and fix the problem.

-Orlando Leak Detection recognizes that your leak or flooding may happen outside of regular business hours.
+A leak in your home can become serious with serious impacts on your property quickly.
+Don't wait around if you suspect a leak or have severe flooding this winter.
+Also, Orlando Leak Detection recognizes that your leak or flooding may happen outside of regular business hours.
 We are available 24/7 to solve your leaks when you need it.
-Give us a call at (407) 618-3665 to see how we can solve your problem today!
+Give us a call to see how we can solve your problem today!